Sherrie-Liu/Sherrie-Liu.github.io/_pages/gallery.md

 ## 🎵 Music

-I like discovering local cafés and reading there on weekends.
+I like classical music, such as Bach, Mozart, Beethoven, and Chopin, etc. I play both the piano and the violin.

 ---